Poland: information for prospective students - Welcome!

 Other sources of funding

-If you're leaving high school in Poland with Świadectwo Dojrzałości / Matura (Certificate of Maturity) you'll need to achieve between 80% -70% overall including 2/3 subjects at advanced level.
+If you're studying the Świadectwo Dojrzałości/Matura (Certificate of Maturity) you'll need to achieve between 70% - 85% overall including 2/3 subjects at advanced level.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.